jgpaiva/unbabel_api/README.md

 Report a Translation
 ================================

+(Not yet implemented.
+If you need to report a job please email api@unbabel.com and we will take care of that manually.)

 Currently we handle reports on a one by one basis so a staff member will review every report and take the appropriate action